Shahriar Hossain: In Test matches

-He failed in the match against India, scoring just 12 & 7.
+He failed in the match against India, scoring just 12 and 7.
 In his next match, four years later, he scored his highest, 48, against Zimbabwe at Harare.
 Nevertheless, he was dropped after the tour.

 In ODIs

 He had a very successful 1999.
 At Dhaka, in March, he scored 95 against Kenya, narrowly missing out on his chance to become the first Bangladeshi to score a hundred in ODI. later, he scored 68 against more powerful Zimbabwe.
 In this match, he shared a 170 run first wicket partnership with Mehrab Hossain.
 In the WC, his 39 against Pakistan at Northampton helped Bangladesh achieve a famous win.
 He finished the year with knocks of 45 & 47 against West Indies at Dhaka.
 Injuries, however, has shortened his international career.

 Other matches

-In 1993, he was part of the Bangladesh U-19 team.
-In 95, he played for the Bangladesh A side.
+In 1993, he was part of the Bangladesh under-19 team.
+In 1995, he played for the Bangladesh A side.
 In 1996, he represented the full national squad.